e-k-m/hexastore/README.md

 # -> [{'what': 'hexastore'}, {'what': 'javascript'}]

 # and since search result are only a list you can use
-# map, filter and reduce to your hart delight.
+# map, filter and reduce to your hearts delight.
 ```

 ## TODO